crate/crash/README.rst

      $ pip install -U crash

-If you are not using Python version 3.4 or above, recent version of `pip`_ will only install version 0.23.x.
-This is because newer versions of this package are not compatible with Python 2.7 or 3.3 and below.
+If you are not using Python version 3.5 or above, recent version of `pip`_ will install an earlier version of Crash.
+This is because newer versions of this package are not compatible with Python 2.7 or 3.4 and below.

 Standalone
 ----------

-Crash is also available as a standalone executable that includes all the necessary dependencies, and can be run as long as Python (>= 3.4) is available on your system.
+Crash is also available as a standalone executable that includes all the necessary dependencies, and can be run as long as Python (>= 3.5) is available on your system.

 First, download the executable file::